RUC-MIALAB/PSAIA/README.md

 ldd Qcontacts
 ```

-If you can see its dependencies, you can go on .
+If you can see its dependencies, you can go on.
 If not, you need to check if the versions of the relevant libraries are correct.

 ## Run